This is a list of all anatomy and cell biology courses. For more information, see Anatomy and Cell Biology.

 ACB:8120 Human Gross Anatomy for Dental Students 6 s.h.

-Exploration of gross anatomy of human body including thorax, abdomen, upper limb; extensive focus on head, neck, and neuroanatomy; regional and systemic approaches; course sequence and assessment blended with general histology for dental students; cadaveric dissections closely follow lecture sequence; emphasis on correlations to dental practice.
+Exploration of gross anatomy of human body including thorax, abdomen, and upper limb; extensive focus on head, neck, and neuroanatomy; regional and systemic approaches; course sequence and assessment blended with general histology for dental students; cadaveric dissections closely follow lecture sequence; emphasis on correlations to dental practice.
 Offered spring semesters.
 Requirements: D.D.S. enrollment.

 ACB:8121 General Histology for Dental Students 4 s.h.

-Microscopic study of cells, fundamental tissues, organ systems; emphasis on tooth-related structures.
+Microscopic study of cells, fundamental tissues, and organ systems; emphasis on tooth-related structures.
 Offered spring semesters.
 Requirements: D.D.S. enrollment or anatomy and cell biology graduate standing.

 ACB:8401 Advanced Human Anatomy arr.

 Regional dissection of the body with emphasis on systems relevant to student's specialty interests; discussion, reading, clinically relevant imaging, embryology.
 Offered spring semesters.
 Requirements: fourth-year M.D. enrollment or graduate standing.

 ACB:8402 Teaching Elective in Regional Anatomy 2,4 s.h.